dtolnay/cxx/README.md

 tested dependancy versions, for both Linux and Windows (MacOSX has not been tested).

-This demo targets C++11.
+This demo targets the C++11 standard.

-- Linux - CentOS 7.8
+- Linux
   - GCC 6.3.1
   - CMake 2.8.12+
   - Rust 1.47